magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_timeless-teachings.md

 what’s going on?
 What’s the point of it? … and we’re back to agitation again!

-The day before the first ,[^1] one of the Buddha’s disciples went to tell Ānanda: ‘Tomorrow is the Saṅgha council, only may attend.’ Ānanda was at this time still unenlightened.
-So he determined: ‘Tonight I will do it.’
+The day before the first *Saṅghayana*,[^1] one of the Buddha’s disciples went to tell Ānanda: ‘Tomorrow is the Saṅgha council, only arahants may attend.’ Ānanda was at this time still unenlightened.
+So he determined:
+‘Tonight I will do it.’
 He practised strenuously all night, seeking to become enlightened.
 But he just made himself tired.
 So he decided to let go, to rest a bit as he wasn’t getting anywhere for all his efforts.
 Having let go, as soon as he lay down and his head hit the pillow, he became enlightened.

 External conditions don’t make you suffer, suffering arises from wrong understanding.
 Feelings of pleasure and pain, like and dislike, arise